FortniteChecker/FortniteChecker-Docs/README.md

 `READ MESSAGE HISTORY` - Needed to read messages and respond <br />
 `ADD REACTIONS` - Needed for the poll command

 If you don't want to have any hassle with Permissions just give it `ADMINISTRATOR`

+If you do require any assistance with setup or have a problem with the bot please join the support server [here](https://discord.gg/CjyGwrJ) or message me on discord here 𝕮𝖗𝖎𝖕𝖕𝖑𝖊#1870.

 ## How To Use